HaxeExtension/extension-share/README.md

 You should have received a copy of the GNU Lesser General Public License along with this library; if not, write to the Free Software Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA 02111-1307 USA.

-Google is a registered trademark of Google Inc.

 WebSite: https://github.com/fbricker/openfl-share | Author: Federico Bricker | Copyright (c) 2014 SempaiGames (http://www.sempaigames.com)